Which one is which?

 The curtain call on Penn and Teller’s tale

-Penn and Teller’s magic lies not just in the grandeur of their illusions, but in the duo's remarkable ability to combine humor, intellect, and a deft defiance of convention.
+Penn and Teller’s magic lies notin the grandeur of their illusions, but in the duo’s remarkable ability to combine humor, intellect, and a deft defiance of convention.

 They are more than mere illusionists – Penn and Teller are storytellers, educators, and debunkers of the magical realm, inviting us to marvel at and question the world of illusion.